MantenaMonish/BookScraper/README.md

 ## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull r
+If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
+Make sure to follow the code style and include appropriate tests.